canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 # The version is largely human readable, but should be meaningful.
 # A good place to get the version string from would be the kernel part
 adopt-info: kernel
-# Kernels should be built based on the release of Ubuntu Core being targetted,
+# Kernels should be built based on the release of Ubuntu Core being targeted,
 # but do not otherwise require a base as all other snaps do.
 As such, only a
 # build-base is required, and should be something like core18|core20|core22 etc.
 build-base: <base>